 Domestic Relations Orders.
-A "domestic relations order" is a court order that obligates a Participant to pay child support, alimony payments, or otherwise allocate a portion of the Participant's Account to the Participant's spouse, former spouse, child or other dependent (collectively known as "Alternate Payees").
+A "domestic relations order" is a court order that obligates a Participant to pay child support, alimony payments, or otherwise allocate a portion of the Participant's Account to his or her spouse, former spouse, child or other dependent (collectively known as "Alternate Payees").